ScaledMarkets/dabl/langref/output_set.md

 The second form specifies that a new local repository should be created for the task.
 This is really just a directory on the host system.

+## Local Repositories

+A repository created via the `new local` syntax is considered to be an intermediate build artifact, and is potentially disposable.
+However, it normally continues to exist from one DABL run to the next.
+It is not guaranteed to be completely unmodifiable by processes outside of DABL, but doing so would be considered a bad practice.